OpenJobDescription/openjd-specifications/wiki/2023-09-Template-Schemas.md

 A step or environment script can have data attached to it via this mechanism.
 The embedded data is made available to the environment/task action(s) as a file within the Session working directory while being run on a host.
 This file is written prior to every one of the corresponding actions each time that they are run.
-The materialized files’ permissions are read-only by only the user under which the task will be run on the worker host.
+The materialized files' permissions are read-only by only the user under which the task will be run on the worker host.

 ```bnf